basham/swit-workshop-impact/slides.md

 - Nature and space

 Notes:
 There are also many systems that need to be taken into account.
 Road and rail infrastructure is need to transport supplies.
-Utilties provide essentials for factories.
+Utilities provide essentials for factories.
 Reliable communication and life support is needed to make the space missions viable.
 And you also need to consider that nature itself is a system.
 You need good breaks in the weather for rocket launches.